sgubbins/zippy-lighter/readme.txt

 VERSION HISTORY

 v.
 7.0 - 2016/08/18
-- Updated for WoW Patch 7.0.
+- Updated for WoW Patch 7.0 and Legion.
 - Added Steamworks Sausage Grill to the list of supported toys.

 v.
 6.0 - 2014/10/14